PhD Proposal Submission

 of PhD study – any time taken beyond this point will not be covered within your

-- Once the proposal document is received a meeting will be
+- Once the proposal document is received a meeting should be

-scheduled with your primary and secondary supervisors and DTC staff.
+scheduled with your primary and secondary supervisors and DTC academic staff.
 This should be held prior

-to 6th November (at the very latest).
-At that meeting, you will
+to 7th November (at the very latest).
+At the meeting, you will

 need to schedule another meeting for a revised project.

-- Projects must be approved by this date.
+- Projects must be approved by the 7th November 2014.

-- Please note that your PhD stipend funding is contingent upon meeting the 21st October and 6th November milestones for
+- Your PhD stipend funding is contingent upon meeting the 10th October and 7th November 2014 milestones for

 - You will be contacted when your project has been formally approved after your PhD Proposal Meeting.
-Once the project has been approved, you can move desks to the institute hosting your project and start to spend money against the project budget.
+Once the project has been approved, you can move desks to the institute hosting your project if a space is available and start to spend money against the project budget.
+Please

 contact neuroinf[a]ed.ac.uk to